 With grand fjord views and some thirty summits to choose from, the mountains in the Sognefjord and Nordfjord areas offer terrific potential for ski touring.

 Stretching over 200 kilometres from the coast into the mountains, the Sognefjord is the longest fjord in Norway.
 The region’s most popular tour is the Sognefjord Alpine Traverse, which cuts across the alpine peaks between the picturesque towns of Sogndal and Balestrand.

 The tour combines breathtaking fjord landscapes with great terrain, making it an ideal location for ski touring enthusiasts of all levels.
 Starting at the highly popular ski touring destination of Sogndal, the three-day tour culminates near the iconic Keipen peak – an imposing summit that overhangs the Ersefjord.

-En route you pass mainland Europe's largest glacier Jostedalsbreen as well as the impressive Fjærlandsfjord, before continuing along the remote alpine ridge of Menes.
+En route, you pass mainland Europe’s largest glacier Jostedalsbreen as well as the impressive Fjærlandsfjord, before you continue along the remote alpine ridge of Menes.

-A few kilometres north of the Jostedalsbreen National Park you will find the picturesque village of Loen.
-A brand new Skylift cable car swiftly elevates its passengers 1,000 metres up to Mt.
-Hoven, where ski tourers can pick and choose from exciting descents with complex terrain.
+A few kilometres north of the Jostedalsbreen national park you will find the picturesque village of Loen.
+The Skylift cable car swiftly elevates its passengers 1,000 metres up to Mount Hoven, where ski tourers can pick and choose from exciting descents with complex terrain.

-North of Loen you will find Stryn, an area dominated by awe-inspiring peaks not far from the ski locations of Romsdalen and the Sunnmøre Alps.
-Stryn often gets overlooked by its neighbouring destinations, but the location, dry climate and crowd-free descents make it somewhat of a hidden gem.
+North of Loen lies Stryn, an area dominated by awe-inspiring peaks not far from the ski locations of Romsdalen and the Sunnmøre Alps.
+Stryn often gets overlooked by its neighbouring destinations, but the location, dry climate, and crowd-free descents make it somewhat of a hidden gem.